may-/cnn-ld-tf/README.md

 # Convolutional Neural Network for Language Detection

-**Note:** This is mostly based on https://github.com/yuhaozhang/sentence-convnet
+**Note:** This project is mostly based on https://github.com/yuhaozhang/sentence-convnet

 ---